Working for the Ministry of Social Affairs and Health

 All employment relationships in the Ministry of Social Affairs and Health are public-service employment relationships.
 Public-service employment relationships always adhere to the Public Servants Act and general government public-service and employment conditions.

-Almost 90 percent of personnel at the Ministry of Social Affairs and Health have a permanent employment relationship.
+More than 80 percent of personnel at the Ministry of Social Affairs and Health have a permanent employment relationship.
 Employees also tend to stay in the ministry for years.
-Approximately half of the personnel has been in the ministry for over ten years.

 We support your development

 We draft an induction plan for each new employee and organise induction training at the ministry.

 We support the development and training of personnel according to their job requirements.
 We use a personal development plan and various competence reviews.